mkrause-nps/artificial-muscle/README.md

 ### Usage
 To run the Python script install requirements (e.g., by using a virtual environment).
 Then in the project directory execute

-`python ./main.py datafilename`
+`python -m artificial-muscle datafilename conductivity`

-where `datafilename` is the absolute path to an Excel file, e.g., `C:\data.xlsx`.
+where `datafilename` is the absolute path to an Excel file, e.g., `C:\data.xlsx`, or just the filename.

-The Excel file needs to contain at least one
-_sheet_ with the following columns:
+The Excel file needs to contain at least one _sheet_ with the following columns:

 | Position | Column Header | Datatype | Meaning                                                       |
 |----------|---------------|----------|---------------------------------------------------------------|